sebw/blog.wains.be/content/posts/2020/2020-10-05-libvirt-trunk-vlan-VM.md

 My NAS sits in VLAN 10 and I wanted to be able to run virtual machines in VLAN 20 and 30 with no tagging done inside the guests VMs.

-The VMs should be placed in VLAN aware bridges.
+First of all, the host must be placed behind a trunk port.

+Then we must create VLAN aware bridges for the guests VMs.

 Let's see how to do it.

 ## Configure the trunk on the switch